-7.2 Introduction to Shape Context Matching
+Shape Context Matching

-shape context (SC) matching is a method which was developed by Belongie et al. [Apr 2002] for measuring similarity between shape boundaries.
+The method known as shape context (SC) matching was developed by Belongie et al. [Apr 2002] for measuring similarity between shape boundaries.
 This is done in three steps, the first two of which can be used to estimate the relative motion of the two shapes.